Engam/awsCdkApiGatewayBoilerplate/README.md

 Update config.json to match your environment

 ## Creating apis
 This is an early simple version.
-Create an

 ## Creating an api
-Create lambdafunction in lib/lambda.stack.ts
+- Create lambdafunction in lib/lambda.stack.ts
-Create methods in lib/api.stack.ts
+- Create methods in lib/api.stack.ts

 ## TODO (some not all)
 - missing request validation and response body mapping